Proprietary AI analyst is now available

 What was the largest acquisition by Ginkgo Bioworks?$300M acquisition of Zymergen on 25th July 2022 was the largest M&A Ginkgo Bioworks has done to date.

-What companies Ginkgo Bioworks acquired?Ginkgo Bioworks acquired Zymergen, Warp Drive Bio, FGen, Circularis Biotechnologies, Patch Biosciences, Altar, Reverie Labs, Bitome, Novogy, Project Beacon COVID-19, and 5 other companies.
+What companies Ginkgo Bioworks acquired?Ginkgo Bioworks acquired Zymergen, Warp Drive Bio, FGen, Circularis Biotechnologies, Patch Biosciences, Altar, Reverie Labs, Bitome, Proof Diagnostics, AgBiome (The GENESIS unit), and 5 other companies.

 In what companies Ginkgo Bioworks invested in?Ginkgo Bioworks invested in Joyn Bio, Genomatica, Allonnia, Phytolon, and Cambium.